 Despite divorce and separation, you are still a family.
 Family laws tend to assume that without marriage and one intact household, there is no family.
-Or there is a family, but it excludes the noncustodial parent; in fact, parents will likely continue to have a relationship.
+Or there is a family, but it excludes the noncustodial parent.
+In fact, parents will likely continue to have a relationship if only to coparent.
 Establishing stability with two households instead of one is the first step.
 Change is inevitable after divorce, just as it was before divorce and separation.

 One significant step is sitting down with all involved family members.
 The children must understand what is happening at age-appropriate stages.
 This will help them to know that the divorce is not their fault.
 Parents can both share with their children that, while the marriage is no longer working for the parents, the children are still loved and supported by everyone in the family.
 This significant step affects how children will grow through the divorce.